richeney/lighthouse/README.md

 1. Security Group as Reader
 1. Service Principal as Billing Reader

-This is just to illustrate the authorisations as a list and throw in a few variants for different built in roles and security principals.
+They are there to illustrate the authorisations as a list and throw in a few variants for different built in roles and security principals.

 If you don't already have a service principal then you can create one in the service provider context by logging in and then running `az ad sp create-for-rbac --name http://billingreader --skip-assignment`.
 (The last switch skips the standard Contributor at subscription scope RBAC assignment.)

-## Demoing
+## Demo Recommendations

+From experience I would recommend isolating the service provider and customer views, and making them visually different:

+* isolate bookmarks, stored credentials, plus cookies and tokens using multiple browsers or browser profiles
+* use Windows 10's or MacOS' virtual desktops and touchpad gestures, so you can visually slide between the service provider and customer views
+* use different themes in the Azure Portal

-Works great with multiple virtual desktops, so you can visually slide between the service provider world and the customer world.
-Otherwise go slow and make sure everyone knows where they are as it can be confusing skipping around too much.
+Go slow and make sure your audience knows where they are as it can be confusing if you start skipping around too much.

+## Demo Script

-### Service Provider
+### Service Provider #1

 As the Service Provider, you can log in under your context, show the Directory + Subscription filter.